Under Biden’s proposal, MN will have the highest corporate income tax rate in the OECD

 Corporations in Iowa, Minnesota, New Jersey, and Pennsylvania would face a combined corporate income tax rate at or above 35 percent.
 Only seven states—Ohio, Nevada, North Carolina, South Dakota, Texas, Washington, and Wyoming—would face a corporate rate less than 30 percent, all of which forgo a corporate income tax except North Carolina, with a low rate of 2.5 percent.

-But as John Phelan has explained, New Jersey’s highest rate kicks in only at incomes of over $1 million, while Minnesota’s highest kicks in at incomes over $0.
-So, Minnesota will effectively have the highest combined corporate income rate faced by small businesses in US, and by extension the OECD.
+Worse yet, since Governor Walz’s plan to hike the corporate tax rate in Minnesota to 10.8%, Minnesota’s total tax rate rate could even rise further, surpassing New Jersey.
+And as John Phelan has explained, New Jersey’s highest rate kicks in only at incomes of over $1 million.
+So, Minnesota could have the highest corporate income rate for small businesses both in the US, and the entire OECD.

 Figure 1: Combined corporate income tax rate, %

-On its own, Gov. Walz’s plan to hike the corporate tax rate is bad policy: it makes Minnesota highly uncompetitive in attracting capital and high skilled labor.
-Adding Biden’s tax proposal, Minnesota is bound to end up with some of the highest corporate taxes in the developed world.
+On its own, Gov. Walz’s plan to hike the corporate tax rate is bad policy.
+It makes Minnesota highly incompetitive in attracting capital and high skilled labor.
+Adding Biden’s tax proposal, Minnesota is bound to end up with possibly the highest tax rate in the OECD.
+This should be concerning.

-This should have us concerned.
-In a world where even labor is becoming more mobile, topping the list of regions with highest taxes is not something we should be aspiring to be.
+At a time when even labor is becoming more mobile, topping the list of regions with highest taxes is not something to aspire to.